-2.6.5 Neutral to Safety Ground Bonding
+2.6.4 Neutral to Safety Ground Bonding

-The standards for safely wiring RV, truck, and marine installations in the United States require the neutral and safety ground to be connected at the AC source; whether it is a shorepower feed, an inverter, or a generator.
+The standards for safely wiring RV installations in the United States require the neutral and safety ground to be connected at the AC source; whether it is a shorepower feed, an inverter, or a generator.
 This is to establish a specification that maximizes the possibility that a circuit breaker will activate if a hotwire-to-ground fault occurs.
 These standards also require that the AC neutral be connected to safety ground (often called a "bond") in one, and only one, place at any time.
 The single bond is established in order to make the electrical panel's neutral line safe, by connecting it to ground.
 Without this bond, the neutral can have up to 60 VAC with respect to ground.
 On the other hand, if more than one bond is established, currents can circulate between neutral and ground and cause "ground-loop" currents.
 These ground-loops can trip GFCIs, cause an electric shock hazard, and may be the reason for other annoying side effects.

 In applications where you are using an inverter as one of your AC sources along with another AC source (i.e., shorepower or generator), there is the potential of having multiple connections (bonds) between neutral and ground.
 Therefore, you must ensure that the inverter does not also connect the neutral-to-ground while the other AC source is actively powering the inverter loads.
-This can be prevented if your inverter is equipped with automatic neutral-to-ground switching.
+This can be prevented if your inverter is equipped with automatic neutral-to-ground switching, similar to what is included in the MSH3012RV.

-WARNING: Whether the AC input source to the inverter is an external AC hook-up (i.e., shorepower) or an onboard AC generator, the inverter's automatic neutral-to-ground bonding system requires the AC input source to have the neutral-to-ground bond.
+WARNING: Whether the AC input source to the inverter is an external AC hook-up (i.e., shorepower) or an onboard AC generator, the inverter's automatic neutral-to-ground bonding system requires the input source to have the neutral-to-ground bond.
 Also, any bond downstream from the inverter must be removed to prevent multiple bonds.
 If there is an inverter sub-panel-separate from a main electrical panel-it should have a removable wire that allows the neutral bus to be unbonded from the ground busbar.

-The automatic neutral-to-ground switching in the MSH-M is designed to specifically work in multiple source or mobile (i.e., truck/RV/boat) applications, and requires the AC source connected to the inverter's input to have a bonded neutral.
-The MSH-M uses an internal relay that automatically connects the AC neutral output terminal to the vehicle/boat's ground while inverting (Inverter mode) to provide the neutral-to-ground bond; as shown in Figure 2-11.
+The automatic neutral-to-ground switching in the MSH3012RV is designed to specifically work in RV applications, and requires the AC source connected to the inverter's input to have a bonded neutral.
+The MSH3012RV uses an internal relay that automatically connects the AC neutral output terminal to the vehicle's ground while inverting (Inverter mode) to provide the neutral-to-ground bond; as shown in Figure 2-13.
 However, when an external AC source (i.e., shorepower or a generator) is connected, another neutral-to-ground connection is introduced in the system.
-When the MSH-M is connected to this external AC source and goes into Standby mode, the internal relay automatically opens the neutral-to-ground connection as shown in Figure 2-12.
-This design keeps two neutral-to-ground connections from occurring at the same time, thereby preventing an electrical shock hazard between the vehicle/boat's neutral and the external AC source's neutral.
+When the MSH3012RV is connected to this external AC source and goes into Standby mode, the internal relay automatically opens the neutral-to-ground connection as shown in Figure 2-14.
+This design keeps two neutral-to-ground connections from occurring at the same time, thereby preventing an electrical shock hazard between the RV's neutral and the external AC source's neutral.

-Figure 2-11, Neutral-to-Ground Connection (Inverter Mode)
+Figure 2-13, Neutral-to-Ground Connection (Inverter Mode)